ferram/jtabwb_provers/README.md

 * **frj** is the implementation of the forward calculus FRJ(G) for Intuitionistic unprovability originally described in

-  > M. Ferrari and C. Fiorentini.
+  > C. Fiorentini and M. Ferrari.
 A Forward Unprovability Calculus for
   > Intuitionistic Propositional Logic.
 In R. A. Schmidt and
   > C. Nalon, editors, *TABLEAUX 2017*, LNCS, vol. 10501, pages
   > 114–130.
 Springer International Publishing, 2017